MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

 ## Address Sanitizer crash dumps

-We introduced new functionality for Address Sanitizer for cloud and distributed workflows.
-This functionality allows you to view the Address Sanitizer error in the IDE.
+We introduced new functionality for the Address Sanitizer to be used in cloud and distributed workflows.
+This functionality allows off-line viewing of an Address Sanitizer error in the IDE.
 The error will be overlaid on top of your source, just as you would experience in a live debug session.

-The difference can lead to efficiencies analyzing a bug.
+These new dump files can lead to efficiencies when analyzing a bug.
 You don't need to rerun, or find remote data or look for a machine that went off-line.

 To produce a new type of dump file that can be viewed in Visual Studio on another machine at a later date: